The Washingtonian (Virtual) Travel Film Festival 2020 | Washingtonian (DC)

 The Shawshank Redemption (1994, Frank Darabont)

-The ultimate movie about escape, hope and freedom has travel at its core.
+The ultimate movie about escape, hope, and freedom has travel at its core.
 That’s if you include travel of the mind and body, of course.
 The film is perfect for your quarantine, which for some of us, like Shawshank, has come to feel like a prolonged domestic internment.
 I’ve already made my friends watch it during a virtual movie party.
 Can we travel beyond concrete walls, physical as well humane?
 As Morgan Freeman says, the movie is about “Andy Dufresne, the man who crawled through a river of shit and came out clean on the other side.” —Ben Wofford, staff writer

 (Streaming: Netflix)